mark081/tracks/README.md

 docker-compose up --build
 ```

-3. On your local maching replace `cooper.canada@gmail.com` and `sparky` at the end of `./dev/_seed_data.cfg` with has YOUR g-mail e-mail address and preferred nickname
+3. On your local machine replace `cooper.canada@gmail.com` and `sparky` at the end of `./dev/_seed_data.cfg` with has YOUR g-mail e-mail address and preferred nickname

 4. Load the data